-Today's UV index in Chennai, India will be up to 9.3, indicating a very high level of sun exposure for the average person.
+Today's UV index in Chennai, India will be up to 11.8, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Chennai's UV index is very high, especially from March to June, often reaching levels above 10, meaning strong ultraviolet radiation from the sun.
 This is typical for tropical coastal cities.